Phillip Brian Harper

 Modern and contemporary U.S. literary and cultural studies; African-American literature and culture; gender and sexuality studies

-Member, PMLA Advisory Committee, Modern Language Association, 1999-2002; Member, Profession Advisory Committee, Modern Language Association, 1999-2000; Editorial boards for Camera Obscura: Feminism, Culture, and Media Studies; Social Text; GLQ: A Journal of Lesbian and Gay Studies; Postmodern Culture: An Electronic Journal of Interdisciplinary Criticism; American Studies Association.
+Member, PMLA Advisory Committee, Modern Language Association, 1999-2002; Member, Profession Advisory Committee, Modern Language Association, 1999-2000; Editorial boards for Camera Obscura: Feminism, Culture, and Media Studies; Social Text; GLQ: A Journal of Lesbian and Gay Studies; Postmodern Culture: An Electronic Journal of Interdisciplinary Criticism; American Studies Association; Modernist Studies Association.

 Phil Harper is a literary scholar and cultural critic concerned primarily with twentieth-century American fiction, and with aspects of lived experience in the contemporary United States, including the negotiation of racial, gender, and sexual identities, and various modes of mass-cultural production, circulation, and consumption.

-Harper’s recently completed book manuscript, Once Removed, considers the social-critical potential of abstractionist aesthetics in African-American culture.
-For his next project he will be conducting ethnographic work among contemporary readers of literary fiction to determine what interpretive practices they deploy in their engagements with fictional texts.
+Harper’s most recent book, Abstractionist Aesthetics (NYU Press, 2015), considers the social-critical potential of abstractionism—as contrasted with realism—in African-American expressive culture.
+For his next project Harper will be conducting ethnographic work among contemporary readers of literary fiction to determine what interpretive practices they deploy in their engagements with fictional texts.
 Harper teaches courses in modern and postmodern literature, African-American literary and cultural studies, and materialist cultural theory, among other topics.

 Are We Not Men?
 Masculine Anxiety and the Problem of African-American Identity.
 New York: Oxford UP.
 1996.